 The Road Warrior’s Manager

-Sales managers tend to use MBO to visualize the company’s customer and prospect lists.
+Sales managers tend to use Map Business Online to visualize the company’s customer and prospect lists.
 So, they’ll use the Plot Data on Map wizard also.
 They will also design and create sales territories for their sales team.
 They may import a territory scheme or create one from scratch.
 They’ll also build regional and divisional hierarchies on top of territories depending on the size of the company and the scope of their business.

 A sales manager establishes sales territories that reflect the way their particular company does business.
 Key elements of that business structure might be related to: